schemacrawler/SchemaCrawler/schemacrawler-website/src/site/markdown/schemacrawler-shell.md

 You can connect to a database, load the schema metadata catalog, and then execute commands against the metadata.

 In order to use SchemaCrawler Interactive Shell, download the [latest SchemaCrawler distribution](http://github.com/schemacrawler/SchemaCrawler/releases/).
 Unzip it, and follow instructions in the `shell` example included with the distribution.
 You can start the SchemaCrawler Interactive Shell from the command-line with a `--shell` argument.
+You can also download [platform-specific SchemaCrawler installers](https://github.com/schemacrawler/SchemaCrawler-Installers/releases/) to use the SchemaCrawler Interactive Shell.

 Once the SchemaCrawler Interactive Shell starts up, you will get the `schemacrawler>` command-prompt, and you can interact with SchemaCrawler using shell commands.